-Our curriculum philosophy offers young children experiences that support and enrich their development physically, emotionally, socially,
+Our curriculum philosophy offers young children experiences that support and enrich their development physically, emotionally, socially, and cognitively.
+We do this through both child-initiated and teacher-directed activities and relationships.

 The nurturing of self-regulation skills alongside a desire to explore and engage in one's environment is facilitated through the building of strong relationships with caregivers and partnerships with families.